chatwoot/macbook-setup-guide/README.md

 ### Installing Node

-We recommend to use `nvm` (https://github.com/nvm-sh/nvm) to manage versions of Node.
+We recommend to use [nvm](https://github.com/nvm-sh/nvm) to manage versions of Node.

 #### Installing nvm

-Follow the installation instructions at https://github.com/nvm-sh/nvm#install--update-script.
+Follow the installation instructions [here](https://github.com/nvm-sh/nvm#install--update-script)

 #### Install a node version using nvm